keelworks/keelworks-chatbot-api/README.md

 # KeelWorks Chatbot API

-This is a FastAPI-based API for the KeelBot chatbot, designed to handle user queries and provide answers based on a machine learning model.
+This repository contains the backend code for the KeelWorks chatbot built with FastAPI.
+It handles user queries and provide answers based on a machine learning model, which is loaded from a pickle file.
 The API interacts with a MySQL database to store unanswered questions.

 ## Getting Started

 ### Prerequisites

 - Python 3.10+
-- FastAPI
-- SQLAlchemy
 - MySQL server
-- A working pickle file for the chatbot model (see below for instructions on generating it)

 ### Installation